adamchainz/flake8-comprehensions/README.rst

 C402 Unnecessary generator - rewrite as a dict comprehension.
 C403 Unnecessary list comprehension - rewrite as a set comprehension.
 C404 Unnecessary list comprehension - rewrite as a dict comprehension.
-C405 Unnecessary list literal - rewrite as a set literal.
+C405 Unnecessary (list/tuple) literal - rewrite as a set literal.
-C406 Unnecessary list literal - rewrite as a dict literal.
+C406 Unnecessary (list/tuple) literal - rewrite as a dict literal.
 C407 Unnecessary list comprehension - '<builtin>' can take a generator.
 ==== ====